rollbar/blog/source/_posts/2013-07-12-Async-nodejs-API-server-testing.markdown

 Testing without mock objects means that you need a real database which means you probably need real-ish data to test with.
 This is tough.
 We chose to maintain a DB SQL fixture that we have to update whenever the schema changes.
 It's a bit clunky but it works.
 I'm open to suggestions for this if anyone knows of a better way.

-## Wrapping up...
+## Wrapping up…

 I didn't really go over our testing process much, (maybe in a subsequent blog post) but we use [CircleCI](http://circleci.com) to run all of these tests.
 It's fast and easy to set up.
 Also, it has all of the systems that our API server uses like MySQL, Beanstalkd and Memcache pre-installed.
-This gets us closer to testing in a production environment than we would otherwise be able to get.
+This gets us closer to testing in a production environment than would otherwise be possible.

 Hopefully you were able to glean some useful tips from our experience at [Rollbar](http://rollbar.com/).
 We love building tools for devs like you!